-An employee who is assigned by the employee's supervisor and approved by the Department Head and City Manager to perform duties that are substantially above and outside their normal classification, and for which there is no classification available the employee will receive additional duties pay of no less than 5% over their current hourly wage.
+An employee who is assigned by the employee's supervisor and approved by the Department Head and City Manager to perform duties that are substantially above and outside their normal classification, the employee will receive additional duties pay of no less than 5% over their current hourly wage.

-Additional duties pay may also be paid if an employee is partially doing work that is outside of their job description, and for which there is no classification available.
+Additional duties pay may also be paid if an employee is partially doing work that is outside of their job description.